dcblack/sc-platform/cpu/ABOUT_CPUID_EXTN.md

 ----------------------

 Copy from silently does not copy if destination is set.
-This allows proper use of this extension in bridges and adaptors.
+This allows proper use of this extension in bridges and adapters.

 See Also
 --------